ocolin/OpenSrsMail/README.md

 See .env.example

-- OPENSRS_SERVER - The URL of the OpenSRS API server
+- OPENSRS_MAIL_SERVER - The URL of the OpenSRS API server
-- OPENSRS_USER - The username of your OpenSRS account
+- OPENSRS_MAIL_USER - The username of your OpenSRS account
-- OPENSRS_PASS - The password of your OpenSRS account
+- OPENSRS_MAIL_PASS - The password of your OpenSRS account

 ## Examples